Sammy Sosa: Chicago Cubs (1992-2004)

 Sosa wore #21 with the Cubs in honor of his childhood idol Roberto Clemente.

 Also in 1998, Sosa's 416 total bases were the most in a single season since Stan Musial's 429 in 1948.
 Sosa's performance in the month of June, during which Sosa belted 20 home runs, knocked in 47 runs, and posted an .842 slugging percentage, was one of the greatest offensive outbursts in major league history.
 Sosa won the National League Most Valuable Player Award for leading the Cubs into the playoffs in 1998, earning every first-place vote except for the two cast by St. Louis writers, who voted for McGwire.
-He and McGwire shared Sports Illustrated magazine's 1998 "Sportsman of the Year" award.
+He and McGwire shared Sports Illustrated's 1998 "Sportsman of the Year" award, as well as The Sporting News Sportsman of the Year honor.
 Sosa was honored with a ticker-tape parade in his honor in New York City, and he was invited to be a guest at US President Bill Clinton's 1999 State of the Union Address.
 1998 was also the first time the Cubs made the post-season since 1989.
 The Cubs qualified as the NL Wild Card team, but were swept by the Atlanta Braves in the NLDS.
 In the 1999 season, Sosa hit 63 home runs, again trailing Mark McGwire, who hit 65.
 In the 2000 season, Sosa led the league by hitting 50 home runs.
 He received the Babe Ruth Home Run Award for leading MLB in homers.